chris-fellows/cf-monitor/README.md

 Monitor Agent Manager
 ---------------------
 Runs silently on single machine and controls agents via TCP connection.
-It will execute any actions as a result of items being checks.
+It will execute any actions as a result of the item being checked.
 E.g. Send an email.

 Each Monitor Agent Manager regularly sends a heartbeat to indicate that it is healthy.